Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 e.
 On this new page, you are asked some demographic questions that you must answer before selecting Submit:

 i.
-What do you plan to build on DigitalOcean?
+What do you plan to build on DigitalOcean?<br>
 Choices are An API, Data analytics infrastructure, Web3 or decentralized application, A website or content site, AI and machine learning, Video or livestreaming platform.

 > 🤔 Advice: We recommend **Web3 or decentralized application**

 ii.
-What is your role or business type?
+What is your role or business type?<br>
 Choices are Digital agency / MSP, Freelancer or Consultant, Software company, E-commerce company, Hobbyist or Student, Other.

 iii.
-What is your monthly spend on cloud infrastructure across cloud platforms? (provide an estimate)
+What is your monthly spend on cloud infrastructure across cloud platforms? (provide an estimate)<br>
 Choices are $0-$50, $50-$500, $500-$1,000,$1,000-$5,000, $5,000-$10,000, $10,000-$100,000, More than $100,000.

 iv.
-How many employees work at your company?
+How many employees work at your company?<br>
 Choices are I work alone, 2-9, 10-99, 100-499, 500-999, 1000+

 v.
-How do you prefer to manage cloud resources?
+How do you prefer to manage cloud resources?<br>
 Choices are: Cloud console, CLI or API, SDK, Infrastructure as Code, I’m not sure.
 > 🤔 Advice: We recommend **I’m not sure**.